bnarasimha/your-daily-dose-of-ai/readme.md

-# Daily Dose of AI
+# Your Daily Dose of AI

 A Streamlit application that creates AI-powered audio podcasts from web content and custom URLs.
 The application scrapes content, generates summaries, and converts them into audio format for easy consumption.